Vytho/automatic_greenhouse/README.md

 ## 🔭 Extending the project / TODOs

-* Add scheduling for automatic watering (time-of-day or soil-moisture input). 📆
+* Add 'automatic watering' feature ( using some time module would be ideal to avoid setting time everytime Pico is turned on ) 📆
 * Implement PWM-based brightness control for RGB LED. 🔆
-* Add web UI (for Pico W) to view sensor logs and manually trigger pump. 🌐
+* Add web UI (for Pico W) to view sensor logs and manually trigger pump. ( data can be uploaded to Google sheets )🌐
 * Persist configuration in a JSON file instead of `password.txt`. 🗃️
 * Improve error handling and add an LED/error codes for easier debugging. 🐞